gradio-app/gradio/guides/05_custom-components/08_multimodal-chatbot-part1.md

 }
 ```

-Now for the fun part, acutally rendering the text and files in the same message!
+Now for the fun part, actually rendering the text and files in the same message!

-You should see some code like the following that determines whether a file or a markdown message should be displayed depending on the type of the message
+You should see some code like the following that determines whether a file or a markdown message should be displayed depending on the type of the message:

 ```ts
 {#if typeof message === "string"}